fynnfluegge/codereview.ai/README.md

 ## 🚀 Usage

-- `rgpt review`: Reviews all your changes against the `main` branch
+- `rgpt review`: Reviews all changes in your working directory (`git diff HEAD`).
-- `rgpt review --staged`: Reviews all your staged changes
+- `rgpt review --staged`: Reviews all staged changes in your working directory.
+- `rgpt review --target orgin/main`: Reviews all committed changes in your current branch compared to `origin/main`.
-- `rgpt commit`: Creates a commit message for your staged changes
+- `rgpt commit`: Creates a commit message for your staged changes.

 ## 📋 Requirements